JemRF/RF-Documentation/pages/monitoring/jemrfregister.md

 If you have any problems, email: sales @ jemRF.com for help.

 ## Getting your Token
 Once your account is ready and you have logged in, follow these steps to get you **Token**.
-The token is stored in your devices.
-When the device sends data to the monitoring server, it includes the Token.
-With the Token the monitoring server know the the data received is for your account.
+Copy and save the token for it is used as part of the setup of your devices.
+As part of the communications with the monitoring server, when the device sends data to the monitoring server, it includes the Token.
+With the Token the monitoring server know the the data it just received is for your account.

 ### Step 1
 Once logged in, next to your name is a drop down arrow, click on the arrow and a menu will appear: